 Source: Kivinen, K. (ed.).
 Digital information literacy: AI Guide for Teachers, p.
 9. Avoin yhteiskunta ry / Faktabaari EDU 2025.

-Generative AI tools are unable to provide correct references for the texts it writes.
+Generative AI tools are usually unable to provide correct references for the texts it writes.
 It can produce a bibliography when requested, but the references might be incorrect or made-up.
-Also, Generative AI tools may not be able to generate bibliographies according to specific citation styles.
-Reference managers, like Zotero, are good tools for that purpose.
+Also, GenAI tools may not be able to generate bibliographies according to specific citation styles, so you will need to check the bibliography.
+Reference managers, like Zotero and others like it, support numerous citation styles and are good tools for that purpose.

 This guide aims to support Turku UAS students and staff in information searching.
 It is a major part of the study materials in the Information Skills Online Course.